 Crypto users in city grew by 135%: Paxful report

-An increasing number of millennials and Gen Z are viewing Bitcoin as a means of exchange rather than an asset class
+An increasing number of millennials and Gen Z are viewing Bitcoin as a means of exchange rather than an asset class.
+Cryptocurrency users in the city grew by over 135 per cent last year alone.
+Between 2019 and 2020, user sign ups grew by over 850 per cent, according to a report by global peer-to-peer platform Paxful.

 Hyderabad: An increasing number of millennials and Gen Z are viewing Bitcoin as a means of exchange rather than an asset class.
 Cryptocurrency users in the city grew by over 135 per cent last year alone.
 Between 2019 and 2020, user sign ups grew by over 850 per cent, according to a report by global peer-to-peer platform Paxful.